MapsPeople/docs/src/android/v3/getting-started-on-directions.md

     </mi-tab-panel>
 </mi-tabs>

-When the route is generated the `onResultListener`in the first example will be called and if the Route could be generated it will call the `renderRoute` method that we will implement the rendering logic inside now.
+When the route is generated, the `onResultListener` in the first example will be called, and if the route could be generated, it will call the `renderRoute` method for which we'll now implement the rendering logic inside.

-First we'll create a method to create and setup a `MPDirectionsRenderer` and keep a global reference to the created object.
+First, we'll create a method to create and setup a `MPDirectionsRenderer` and keep a global reference to the created object.
 When that is created inside the `renderRoute` method, we will set the route on the `MPDirectionsRenderer`object with the method `setRoute(route)`.
-After that we will set the Route leg index to 0.
-Which will start animating the route.
+After that, we will set the Route leg index to `0` which will start animating the route.

 We will also create an action on the onLegSelectedListener for `MPDirectionsRenderer`.
 This listener is called when a user clicks on the marker at the end of a rendered leg.

 <mi-tabs>